Interstellar (film): Principal photography

 Nolan shot Interstellar on 35 mm film in the Panavision anamorphic format and IMAX 70 mm photography.
-Cinematographer Hoyte van Hoytema was hired for Interstellar, as Wally Pfister, Nolan's cinematographer on all of his previous films, was making his directorial debut working on Transcendence (2014).
+Cinematographer Hoyte van Hoytema was hired for Interstellar, as Wally Pfister, Nolan's cinematographer on all of his previous films, was making his directorial debut with Transcendence (2014); Pfister would later retire as a cinematographer for films.

 More IMAX cameras were used for Interstellar than for any of Nolan's previous films.
-To minimize the use of computer-generated imagery (CGI), the director had practical locations built, such as the interior of a space shuttle.
+To minimize the use of computer-generated imagery (CGI), Nolan had practical locations built, such as the interior of a space shuttle.
 Van Hoytema retooled an IMAX camera to be hand-held for shooting interior scenes.
 Some of the film's sequences were shot with an IMAX camera installed in the nose cone of a Learjet.

 Nolan, who is known for keeping details of his productions secret, strove to ensure secrecy for Interstellar.
 Writing for The Wall Street Journal, Ben Fritz stated, "The famously secretive filmmaker has gone to extreme lengths to guard the script to ...
 Interstellar, just as he did with the blockbuster Dark Knight trilogy."
 As one security measure, Interstellar was filmed under the name Flora's Letter, Flora being one of Nolan's four children with producer Emma Thomas.

 The film's principal photography was scheduled to last four months.
 It began on August 6, 2013, in the province of Alberta, Canada.
 Towns in Alberta where shooting took place included Nanton, Longview, Lethbridge, Fort Macleod, and Okotoks.
 In Okotoks, filming took place at the Seaman Stadium and the Olde Town Plaza.
 For a cornfield scene, production designer Nathan Crowley planted 500 acre of corn that would be destroyed in an apocalyptic dust storm scene, intended to be similar to storms experienced during the Dust Bowl in 1930s America.
 Additional scenes involving the dust storm and McConaughey's character were also shot in Fort Macleod, where the giant dust clouds were created on location using large fans to blow cellulose-based synthetic dust through the air.
-Filming in the province lasted until September 9, 2013, and involved hundreds of extras in addition to 130 crew members, most of whom were local.
+Filming in the province lasted until September 9, 2013 and involved hundreds of extras in addition to 130 crew members, most of whom were local.